mbradle/wnnet/README.rst

 IMPORTANT: wnnet is not yet released.
-New target date for release is Jan.
-23, 2023.
+New target date for release is Feb.
+3, 2023.

 Overview
 ========